 Professional Development projects, the required 100 hours of participation (120

 for Career Services internships) must take place in a single activity.
 For Leadership Development they may be

 divided between up to four separate activities.

-professional field experiences, please see the appropriate section in
+experiences, please see the appropriate section earlier in this guide.